QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 ### Tooltip

-If you can't add tooltips, check it looks like that
+If you can't add tooltips, add them directly in the fxml

 ```xml
 <?import javafx.scene.control.Tooltip?>